-- Click on the Documents tab.
-Click the Find & Replace link found on the lower part of the left navigation bar.
+Under the Documents tab, click the Find & Replace link found in the left navigation bar.

-- You must have "Publish" rights to use this function; if you do not, the Find & Replace link will be disabled (grayed out).
+- Note: You must have "Publish" rights to use this function; if you do not, the Find & Replace link will be grayed out.

 The Find & Replace is a very powerful and convenient tool.
 However, it is wise to proceed with MUCH caution to avoid unintended changes.